pudility/superFlow/README.md

 ### Functions
 ---
 ```
-func 0 add (a 0 b 0) a + b # notive that commas are not used here
+func 0 add (a 0 b 0) a + b # notice that commas are not used here
 ```
-To declare a function use the `func` keyword, then give an example of the type of thing you want to return (eg. if you want to return a number write `func 0`), then give the function name followed by any argument.
+To declare a function use the `func` keyword, then give an example of the type of thing you want to return (eg. if you want to return a number write `func 0`), then give the function name followed by any arguments.
 Arguments also need examples of what they will return (eg. if you want a number as an argument write `x 0`).
 The last line of the function will be returned, use `;` for void.

 White space does not matter, so this is also valid:
 ```